 In this second Bing Webmaster Tools post in our series on Webmaster Tools, the focus is on reporting.
 We’ll be going over a number of pages, and try to explain what information is available and how this can help you improve your website.
 Or get new insights about your audience, of course.
 This section is …Read: "Bing Webmaster Tools: Reports and Data"

-Since we did a series about on Google Search Console.
+Since we did a series about Google Search Console.
 So we thought it was time to do a series about Bing Webmaster Tools as well.
 Bing isn’t that big in The Netherlands, or Europe, for that matter, but it still holds some ground in the US.
-The most important reason, however, is we think Bing Webmaster …Read: "Bing Webmaster Tools: Configure my site"
+The most important reason, however, is we think Bing Webmaster Tools …Read: "Bing Webmaster Tools: Configure my site"